rafaski/currency_scraper_api/README.md

 and add `API_KEY` to environment variables.

 ### Dependencies
 Dependency management is handled using `requirements.txt` file.

 ### Docker setup

-1. Build a docker image: `docker build -t currency_scraper_api .`
+1. Start the application by running the following command `docker-compose up --build`
-2. Create a running container: `docker run -p 8080:8080 currency_scraper_api`
+2. You can access the application at `http://localhost:8080`

-### Local setup
+### Without Docker setup

-1. Install dependencies from `requirements.txt` file
+1. Install dependencies from `requirements.txt`
-2. Run the app: `uvicorn app.main:app --reload`
+2. Run the app: `uvicorn app.main:app --host 127.0.0.1 --port 8080 --reload`

 ## Documentation
 Once the application is up and running, you can access FastAPI automatic docs at index page `/`

 ### Currency converter endpoints
 | Method | Endpoint       | Description                                |
 |--------|----------------|--------------------------------------------|
 | GET    | /currencies    | get a list of all supported currencies     |